-The City of Auburn has a FY 2019-2020 fleet vehicle inventory of 128 vehicles.
-This list excludes vehicles that do not have a current title or that may be used for unmarked/ undercover public safety use.
-With such an extensive inventory of fleet vehicles, it is critical that a planned program of repairs and replacement be maintained.
+The City of Auburn has a FY 2020-2021 fleet vehicle inventory of 122 vehicles in the Police & Fire Departments, DPW (all divisions) and Municipal Utilities.
+This list excludes vehicles that do not have a current title or may be used for unmarked/ undercover public safety use.
+With an extensive inventory of fleet vehicles, it is critical that a planned program of repairs and replacement be maintained.

-Since FY 2013, the City has replaced and procured over 40 fleet vehicles in all City Departments.
+Since adding Fleet Vehicles back into the annual CIP in FY 2013, the City has replaced and procured over 43 fleet vehicles in all City Departments.
 This has resulted in modernizing the City's vehicle fleet and the City is back on track with routine replacement as needed in the Public Works and Utility departments.
 The Department of Public Works continues to employ full-time mechanics that have been able to extend the service life of fleet vehicles when needed.
 However, when the annual cost for maintenance exceeds the salvage value of the vehicle, the vehicle is then added to the capital vehicle replacement program.

-FY 2020- Total Replacement Costs: \$230,000 General Funds
+FY 2021- Total Replacement Costs: \$370,000 General Funds